stabix/stabix/doc/preCPFE_gui.rst

 To write out the necessary files for finite element simulations it is likely that the user wants to adjust some settings such as the used python installation or the path where the files are written to.
-This can be achieved in the custom menu of the preCPFE GUis : ``Edit CPFEM config file``.
+This can be achieved in the custom menu of the preCPFE GUis: ``Edit CPFEM config file``.
 A user specific copy of the default configuration YAML file is created and opened in the |matlab| editor.
 To benefit from later changes in the default settings, all